webdev1007/webdev1007/README.md

 🎨 One of my favorite UI libraries is Ant Design.
 I’m genuinely obsessed with how elegant, consistent, and developer-friendly it is.
 Whether I’m building dashboards or internal tools, AntD helps me deliver polished and professional UIs effortlessly.

+🧠 I also enjoy working with PostgreSQL, one of the most powerful and reliable relational databases available.
+Its rich feature set including complex joins, window functions, CTEs (Common Table Expressions), and JSON support allows me to write highly expressive and efficient queries that go beyond the basics.
+Whether I’m designing normalized schemas or optimizing queries for performance, PostgreSQL gives me the flexibility and confidence to handle everything from simple lookups to advanced analytics.

+🖥️ I use Electron to build desktop apps using the same skills I use for websites.
+It’s amazing because with React, React Native, and Electron, I can create apps for web, mobile, and desktop, all with one set of tools.

 ## 🛠 Tech Stack
 - **Frontend:** React, React Native, Next, Vue, Nuxt, Redux, Redux-Thunk, Redux-Saga, Tailwind CSS, Ant Design
 - **Backend:** Node.js, Express, Ruby on Rails, PHP, Laravel, GraphQL, Socket.IO